 A Level Drama and Theatre – At Post 16, student will work towards achieving an A Level qualification in Drama and Theatre.
 Please see link to the A Level curriculum map for further details.

 Many of our ex-drama students have gone on to embark on higher education and/or careers in the creative industries, teaching and drama school training.
-If you would like to find out more about this, please see Miss Bryan or Mrs Reynolds for more information
+If you would like to find out more about this, please see Mrs Reynolds or Mrs Cureton for more information

-Miss Bryan is the Head of Drama at Moreton School.
+Mrs Cureton is the Lead Teacher for Drama at Moreton School.